tylerharter/cs320/s20/p1/README.md

 met certain criteria.
 Going further, we will require you to do so more and more as it provides us with a standard way to grade, but also forces you to write useful functions.
-When asked to implement a function, we will provide you with a **function prototype** which is essentially the blueprint of that function, what it should be called, how it should behave, what inputs and outputs it should produce.
+When asked to implement a function, we will provide you with a **function prototype** which is essentially the blueprint of that function, what it should be called, how it should behave, and what inputs and outputs it should produce.

 Note that you should remove the